dev-sec/chef-jenkins-hardening/README.md

 # Jenkins Hardening

 This cookbook aims to provide a default jenkins setup that is secure.
-Specificly it
+Specifically it

 - installs jenkins behind nginx
 - configures ssl for nginx
 - configures user logins
-- run jenkins slaves on different servers
+- runs jenkins slaves on different servers

-Currently this cookbook is work-in-progress.
+Currently this cookbook is work-in-progress and is not yet considered secure enough for production use.

 # Usage